-For emergency service or a tree safety assessment in Northville, NY, call Cipres Tree Service now!
+For tree planting or stump removal in Northville, NY, call Cipres Tree Service for expert advice and service!

 The site of the village was first settled around 1786, but areas south of the village were settled around 1762.
 The village was once on high ground between the Sacandaga River and Hunters Creek.
 When the river was dammed in 1930 to form the Sacandaga Reservoir, now called Great Sacandaga Lake, the river valley became an arm of the lake.
 The village now lies on a peninsula surrounded by the lake, with three bridges connecting it on the west, east and south.
 The arm of the Great Sacandaga Lake to the east is known locally as Northville Lake or the "Little Lake".